nickfargo/state/_includes/content/api/state/methods.md

 * `expression` : ( `StateExpression` | object )

 Transactionally mutates `this` state by adding, updating, or removing items as implied by the contents of `expression`.
-If the transaction causes a mutation, `this` emits a `mutate` event.
+Removal is indicated with the unique `O.NIL` reference.

 Returns `this`.

+If the transaction causes a mutation, `this` emits a [`mutate` event](/docs/#concepts--events--mutation).

 {% highlight javascript %}
 {% include examples/api/state/methods--mutate.js %}